chen-yiliang/ProstaTD/README.md

 2. Pending fields will be released upon acceptance.
 3. All pending fields currently use placeholder value as empty set `∅` or `Null` in our json annotation file.
 4. Some frames were removed due to non-surgical scenes or adverse environmental factors (e.g., extreme reflection); overall, the frames are visually continuous​.
+5. For triplet names, please refer to the [file](https://github.com/yik-leung/ProstaTD/blob/main/preprocess/build_yolo_dataset_triplet_only.py#L51-L140) in lines 51 to 140.
+6. Our [triplet map](https://github.com/yik-leung/ProstaTD/blob/main/triplet_maps_v2.txt) is provided for the disentanglement.

 ## ⚙️ Dataset Preprocess

-To prepare the dataset, first go to the `preprocess` directory and run the following scripts:
+To prepare the dataset, first go to the [preprocess](preprocess/) directory and run the following scripts:

 ```bash
 # Step 1: enter the preprocess directory